KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/basics.md

 </p>

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;The third way we can define a DAG is by using the dag decorator from TaskFlow.
-It is a new dag writing paradigm introduced in Airflow 2.0 and and we'll better discuss it later.
+It is a new DAG writing paradigm introduced in Airflow 2.0 and and we'll better discuss it later.
 </p>

 ```python